Shah Diamond: History

-In 1738, Nādir Shāh attacked India, seized the diamond, and took it back with him to Persia.
+In 1738, Nāder Shāh attacked India, seized the diamond, and took it back with him to Persia.
 The diamond stayed in Persia for nearly a century until, in 1826, the third inscription was engraved on the third facet: "The ruler of the Qājār Fath 'Alī Shāh Sultān.
 Year 1242".

 In 1829, the Russian diplomat and writer Alexandr Griboyedov was murdered in the capital of Persia, Tehran.
 The Russian government demanded severe punishment of those responsible.
 In fear, the court of Fath 'Alī Shāh sent the Shāh's grandson Khusro Mirzā to Saint Petersburg, where he gave the diamond to the Russian Tsar Nicholas I as a present.
 It was then kept among the Russian Crown Jewels in the Diamond Room at the Winter Palace in St. Petersburg, until the Russian Revolution and the overthrow of the Romanov Dynasty on 2 March 1917.
 The diamond, along with the other treasures, was removed, taken to Moscow and placed in the Kremlin Diamond Fund.
 It remains there today in the Kremlin, where it is exhibited as one of the seven famous gems.